Output File Source File Action

 How to convert OPUS to M4A:

-1. Click the "Choose Files" button to select multiple files on your computer or click the "URL" button to choose an online file from URL, Google Drive or Dropbox.
-The source file can also be video format.
-Video and audio file size can be up to 200M.
-You can use file analyzer to get source audio's detailed information such as track name, genre, bitrate and sampling rate.
+1. Click the "Choose Files" button to select multiple files from your local device, or click the "URL" button to choose an online file.
+The source file can also be in video format.
+Video or audio file size can be up to 200MB.
+You can use the file analyzer to view the source audio's detailed information, such as track name, genre, bitrate, and sampling rate.

-2. Set target audio format, bitrate and sample rate.
-The target audio format can be WAV, WMA, MP3, OGG, AAC, AU, FLAC, M4A, MKA, AIFF, OPUS or RA.
+2. Set the target audio format, bitrate, and sample rate.
+The target audio format can be WAV, WMA, MP3, OGG, AAC, AU, FLAC, M4A, MKA, AIFF, OPUS, or RA.

 3. Click the "Convert Now!" button to start batch conversion.
-It will automatically retry conversion on another server if one fails, please be patient while converting.
+It will automatically retry conversion on another server if one fails; please be patient while converting.
 The output files will be listed in the "Conversion Results" section.
-Click icon to show file QR code or save file to cloud storage services such as Google Drive or Dropbox.
+Click the icon to show the file QR code or save the file to cloud storage services such as Google Drive, OneDrive, or Dropbox.

 OPUS vs M4A: